Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Hoopa.md

 ---
 Ability1: Magician
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME720.png
+BookShinyImageName: HOME720_s.png
 BoxSprite: SRD-BoxSprite-hoopa.png
+DexCategory: No Data
+DexDescription: There is a story of an old demon whose power had to be contained by a spell.
+The spell was a partial success as the demon could still roam free, but its power and evil was greatly diminished.
 EventAbilities: ''
 GenderType: N
 HasForm: 'Yes'
+Height:
+  Deimeters: 5
+  Feet: 1.6
+  Meters: 0.5
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-hoopa.png
 Learnset: '[[SRD-Hoopa-Learnset]]'
 Legendary: 'Yes'
 Name: Hoopa
 Number: 720
+PrimaryEggGroup: Undiscovered
+SecondaryEggGroup: ''
 Sprite: hoopa.png
 Type1: Psychic
 Type2: Ghost
+Weight:
+  Hectograms: 90
+  Kilograms: 9.0
+  Pounds: 19.8
 ---

 #PokeroleSRD/Pokedex